tedpearson/vm-patch-metrics/README.md

 3. **Deletes** the matching metrics from VictoriaMetrics.
 (For all time!)
 4. Imports the metrics without the removed dates back into VictoriaMetrics.

+This is a quick project and I won't guarantee you won't lose data in the process.
+You've been warned!

 ## Usage:

     Usage of vm-replace-metrics: